| Competition

 to address the particular needs and interests of the jurisdictions

+involved.
 7.5 Most bilateral agreements leave the parties substantial discretion

 to apply them in a way that does not prejudice their important policy